-Currently, the Linux Agent only officially supports Ubuntu and Red Hat.
-Although most of the data collection is generic to any Linux distribution, thus far testing has only been completed on Ubuntu and Red Hat.
+Currently, the Linux Agent only officially supports Ubuntu, Red Hat, Debian, Fedora, and CentOS.
+Although most of the data collection is generic to any Linux distribution, thus far testing has only been completed on Ubuntu, Red Hat, Debian, Fedora, and CentOS.

 What user should I run the Agent as?

-We recommend using a normal local user with sudo access on the system and not running as root.
+We recommend using a normal local user with sudo access on the system.
+We do not recommend running as root.

 - Log in to Liongard

 - Click on the Admin menu and select Agents

 - Hover over the Download Agent Installer button in the top-right corner and select Linux

 - You can either download the install script by clicking on the Download Linux Installer button or copy the curl command to download it in the Shell.